 Something happens when we practice yoga.
-Whether we are in a room, in a field, on a beach, on a mountain.... something shakes us and brings us to the understanding that yoga feels like 'home'.
-As my practice deepened, I certified in Level 1 and 2 Baptiste Power Yoga and Art of Assisting ( June 2015).
-I softened the edges with Yin training, Sattva Kids yoga and as many workshops and festivals that I can sink into.
+Whether we are in a room, in a field, on a beach, or on a mountain.... something shakes us and brings us to the understanding that yoga feels like 'home.'
+As my practice deepened, I became certified in Level 1 and 2 Baptiste Power Yoga and Art of Assisting ( June 2015).
+I softened the edges with Yin training, Sattva Kids yoga and as many workshops and festivals that I could sink into.
 I am also AFLCA certified and instruct many forms of fitness.
 I encourage you to take your practice to another level on and off the mat.
 Be brave.
 Be bold.
 Create Space and see that yoga is already in you.

 I started yoga back in university after leaving competitive sports.
 I will never forget my first class and how a posture as simple as child's pose gave me relief from chronic pain I was experiencing.
 I practiced for many years gaining back mobility and freedom from pain.
 I decided that I wanted to help others to heal as well and decided to take my 200hr training with YogaWorks.
 After I started teaching I realized I wanted to take a step further and took my 500hr training in Yoga therapy.
 Using breath work, Thai massage, Asana, Ayurveda, and meditation to weave an individual practice to wellness.
 Yoga is just not an hour on the mat everyday, I am here to offer tools to extend your practice to your life.